PrairieLearn/PrairieLearn/docs/assessment.md

 ### Students joining assessments with custom group roles

 When students join a group, they are automatically assigned a role.
 Students can always view the roles of other students in the group, both before and during an assessment.
-More information about the assessment's group roles can be expanded in the dropdown menu.
+Students can click "View role info" to see more information about the assessment's group roles.

 ![Joining a group assessment with custom group roles](grouproles_join.png)

-When expanded, the dropdown menu shows information about the roles, such as the min/max number of assignments and whether a role can assign other roles.
+When expanded, group assessments display information about each role, such as the min/max number of assignments and whether a role can assign other roles.

 ![Group info from student perspective](grouproles_groupinfo.png)